Doqutor/doqutor-core/incident-response/README.md

  3. <b>Simulate</b>
 Run honeyrecordsim.py.
-The API endpoint can be retrieved from cdk deploy output.
+The API endpoint can be retrieved from output of cdk deploy.
+Intended use requires appending '/patients' to that url.
     ```bash
     $ python honeyrecordsim.py $APIEndpoint "$AuthToken"
     ```